Best Joe Rogan Podcasts Updated Regularly

 #2272 Mike Benz

-In JRE #2272, Mike Benz, former State Department official and Executive Director of the Foundation for Freedom Online, discusses government influence on media, censorship, and election narratives.
-He details how USAID funds were used to shape public perception, influence judicial systems, and support covert operations under the guise of humanitarian aid.
-Benz highlights organizations like Graphica and the Atlantic Council in driving online censorship and stresses the need for transparency in government and media.
+Former State Department official Mike Benz discusses government influence on media, censorship, and election narratives.
+He details how USAID funds were used to shape public perception and support covert operations under the guise of humanitarian aid, and highlights organizations driving online censorship — all backed by documented paper trails.

 #2269 Bret Weinstein

-In episode #2269 of The Joe Rogan Experience, Bret Weinstein, an evolutionary biologist, discusses evolutionary theory, government corruption, technology’s impact on society, and AI regulation.
-He critiques Darwinian models, highlights corruption in aid programs, and warns about social media’s influence on instant gratification.
-Weinstein also expresses skepticism about regulating AI, emphasizing the dangers of overconfidence in technological solutions.
+Evolutionary biologist Bret Weinstein discusses evolutionary theory, government corruption, technology’s impact on society, and AI regulation.
+He critiques Darwinian models, highlights corruption in aid programs, and warns about social media’s influence on instant gratification while expressing skepticism about regulating AI.

 #2268 Rick Caruso

-In episode #2268 of “The Joe Rogan Experience,” Joe Rogan interviews Rick Caruso, a businessman, civic leader, and philanthropist.
-Caruso discusses Los Angeles’s challenges, including homelessness, crime, and infrastructure issues.
-He emphasizes the need for competent leadership and proposes solutions such as reallocating resources to effective non-profit organizations, improving access to affordable housing, and implementing law enforcement reforms.
-Caruso also advocates for creating a more business-friendly environment in California by reducing regulations and taxes to retain and attract businesses and talent.
+Businessman and civic leader Rick Caruso discusses Los Angeles’s challenges — homelessness, crime, infrastructure — and proposes solutions including reallocating resources to effective nonprofits, improving access to affordable housing, and implementing law enforcement reforms.
+He also advocates for a more business-friendly environment in California.

 #2265 Kurt Metzger